H\"older regularity and roughness: construction and examples: Critical H older exponent and variation index

-\begin{remark} Even though we construct deterministic functions with certain path properties in Examples \ref{ex.different holder and variation index} and \ref{ex.sqrt(m)}, we can transform them into stochastic processes by making the Schauder coefficients random.
+\begin{remark} Even though we construct deterministic functions with certain path properties in Example \ref{ex.different holder and variation index} and \ref{ex.sqrt(m)}, we can make them stochastic processes with random Schauder coefficients.
 For example, consider a sequence of Bernoulli random variables $\{\beta_{m, k}\}$ with $\beta_{m, k} \sim Bernoulli(1/2)$ (these random variables $\beta_{m,k}$ do not need to be independent), replace the deterministic coefficients $\theta_{m, k}$ with the random coefficients $\theta_{m, k}\beta_{m, k}$ in the representations \eqref{eq.different holder and variation index} and \eqref{eq.sqrt(m)}, respectively, and denote the resulting process by $Y$.
-Then, the above arguments can be applied to show that almost every path of the stochastic process $Y$ has the same properties as in Examples \ref{ex.different holder and variation index} and \ref{ex.sqrt(m)}, respectively. \end{remark}
+Then, the above arguments can be applied to show that almost every path of the stochastic process $Y$ has the same properties as in Example \ref{ex.different holder and variation index} and \ref{ex.sqrt(m)}, respectively. \end{remark}

-Figure \ref{fig:sqrt_m} illustrates a deterministic function $t \mapsto x(t)$ in Example \ref{ex.sqrt(m)} and a sample path of the corresponding process $Y$ mentioned in Remark \ref{rem.make random}, together with their quadratic variations along the dyadic partitions.
+Figure \ref{fig:sqrt_m} illustrates a deterministic function $t \mapsto x(t)$ in Example \ref{ex.sqrt(m)} and a sample path of the corresponding process $Y$ mentioned in Remark \ref{rem.make random}, together with their quadratic variations along the dyadic partitions, truncated at level $n=16$.